Gas And Electricity Melbourne

 Post on June 13th, 2015

 Victoria was the first Australian state to take advantage of a completely deregulated energy market, so power companies have long had the freedom to set their own prices for gas and electricity in Melbourne.
-To ensure fair prices and healthy competition in the energy marketplace, these prices have to be approved by the government.
+To ensure fair prices and healthy competition in the energy marketplace, gas and electric prices have to be approved by the government.
 In 2016, the Victorian Government announced an independent review of Victoria’s electricity and gas market to ensure customers were getting the lowest price available for their energy.
 As a result, the current electricity market in Melbourne reflects the increasing competition between retail suppliers.

 Electricity Wizard will save you money on your power bills.
 Start saving today by calling 1300 763 627 or fill in the form below for more information at no obligation to you.